 The Key to the Perfect Cauliflower Taco Meat Is Texture:

-The key to making the perfect flavored and textured cauliflower taco meat is to have finely riced cauliflower, and to make sure your lentils are well cooked, but not mushy.
+The key to making the perfect flavored and textured cauliflower tacos is to have finely riced cauliflower, and to make sure your lentils are well cooked, but not mushy.
 To achieve this, make sure you either buy pre-riced cauliflower, as it is usually uniform in texture and size, and unless you feel as confident making lentils as you do regular white rice, purchase already cooked lentils.
 Trader Joe’s and Melissa’s Organics both make great tasting, reliable precooked lentils and can be found at either TJ’s or most major grocery stores.
 I personally don’t make lentils enough to get the timing just perfect (not under-cooked or too mushy), that I’ve just began buying pre-cooked lentils.

 If you are making your own cauliflower rice, make sure you do a really thorough job ricing the cauliflower in a good food processor.
 When I make my own, I make sure to work in small batches, otherwise when you do too much, some cauliflower gets overground and other pieces don’t get riced well at all.
 Working in 1-2 cups at a time is perfect, and make sure to use the pulse function on your food processor.